 With so many systems out there nowadays, it can be really hard to choose just one and if you’re not careful, you can spend a lot of precious hours choosing rather than implementing.

-Unfortunately, it can be a difficult balance to find through as you don’t want to jump into implementing a new system completely blindly either.
-Choosing your business systems is, to a large extent, a personal choice and as every business is different, you are best placed to make that decision effectively, either by yourself or with an OBM like me by your side!
+Unfortunately, it can be a difficult balance to find though as you don’t want to jump into implementing a new system completely blindly either.
+Choosing your business systems is, to a large extent, a personal choice and as every business is different, you are best placed to make that decision effectively, either by yourself or with an operations consultant like me by your side!

 I am frequently asked about the software I recommend and while I can absolutely tell you the ones I use and love, that doesn’t necessarily mean they will work for you and your business.